A version of this blog post was originally published on May 1, 2017 and has been modified to provide the newest information available.

 With our 1.0 release, we wanted our users to not only be able to test and utilize our core features, but also feel comfortable running us in production supporting operational workloads with minimal downtime.
 We run multiple CockroachDB clusters across numerous cloud deployments under various chaos situations to ensure stability and availability.
 We also run rigorous testing suites before any code is committed and engaged Kyle Kingsbury to run his Jepsen tests against CockroachDB to guarantee data integrity.

 While running us in production, our users can also expect reduced downtime with support for no downtime rolling upgrades and certificate rotations.
-Our CockroachDB Enterprise backup and restore offering allows users to run periodic and incremental backups efficiently, while restoring in a distributed fashion.
+Our CockroachDB Self-hosted backup and restore offering allows users to run periodic and incremental backups efficiently, while restoring in a distributed fashion.

 As with any database utilizing consensus-based replication, CockroachDB queries incur network latency when achieving quorum on reads and writes.
 We have done significant work to improve query performance with read leases, parallelized SQL execution, and optimizations under high contention scenarios.
 For users looking to deploy us across multiple datacenters, load-based lease rebalancing allows ranges that receive the most traffic to serve faster reads.